 Step 2: Make it a true conversation—no lectures.

 Instead of me lecturing, Monica and the kids started leading the meetings and owning the conversation.
 It became less about agendas and more about creating an environment for positive conversations.
 The meetings became a time where everyone had an opportunity to share and exchange ideas, to discuss what was going on in their lives, to learn from their mistakes, and to teach as a cohesive family.

 Even though our family meetings were becoming more open and collaborative, there were still obstacles to overcome.
 Initially, the kids complained and griped about the meetings, saying that they were merely ways to force the family together for quality time.

 Consistency was a problem, too.
-We found that weekly meetings were too infrequent—things were happening too often and too fast to remember, and we missed a lot of “teachable moments.”
-We tried to keep track of everything with apps, but that meant that we were distracted by technology and not in the moment.
+We found that weekly meetings were too infrequent—things happen too often and too fast to remember, and we missed a lot of “teachable moments.”
+We tried to keep track of everything with apps, but that meant that technology distracted us and we were not in the moment.
 The weekly family meetings were great for long-term planning and big picture ideas, but we needed something to keep us going on a day-to-day basis.
 So we began the practice of frequent family huddles.

 Step 3: The Family Huddle

 Now, we have family huddles every Monday, Tuesday, Wednesday, and Friday morning, and a family meeting every other Sunday night.
 The huddles last for ten to fifteen minutes and are a time where everyone gets to discuss what went well (and not so well) for them the day before, and to review the upcoming day’s agendas and responsibilities.
 Everyone knows what is going on in each other’s lives, and there is a free flow of open, honest, and timely communication.

 It wasn’t always easy, and it took a lot of time and patience.
 But by checking our egos—and devices—at the door, we were able to create an open culture of family communication.

 You can do it, too.
 Gather your family together and start today.